Zhanjiang Guangdong, China Travel Guide

 Depending on the time of year, witness classic ceremonies related to local festivals or religious practices.

-Hosts performances of traditional Chinese music, dance, or opera in a formal setting.
+Hosts performances of customary Chinese music, dance, or opera in an official setting.

 Formal community-based tourism initiatives are limited.
 Interact organically in markets, eateries, or island villages.